Reeju-hub/Sweet/README.md

 ## ⭐ Support

-If you found this project lovely, please consider giving it a ⭐ on [GitHub](https://github.com/Anuj579)
+If you found this project lovely, please consider giving it a ⭐
 Thank you for being here! 🫶
-Made with emotions by **Anuj** – _@anujbuilds_
+Made with emotions by **Reeju** _

-✨ If you'd like to support my work directly, you can donate via UPI:
-**anujbuilds.wallet@phonepe**
-Even a small contribution helps me keep creating cute, emotional projects 💖
+�